galib19/galib19.github.io/_pages/about.md

 </span>[(Link)](https://galib19.github.io/education/phd)

-As a Ph.D. in Computer Science specializing in Machine Learning, I offer a strong background in Software Engineering coupled with a proven track record of multi-disciplinary research collaboration.
+As an AI Research Scientist with a Ph.D. in Computer Science, I offer a strong background in Software Engineering coupled with a proven track record of multi-disciplinary research collaboration.
 I am committed to advancing knowledge through innovations in AI.
 My experience and academic degrees present a unique blend of proficiency in deep learning, machine learning, software engineering, and statistics.

-My research involves developing novel deep learning frameworks that can effectively model extreme events in time series and spatio-temporal data with the incorporation of Extreme Value Theory (EVT), self-supervised learning, representation learning, and diffusion-based generative modeling.
+My PhD research, supervised by [Dr. Pang-Ning Tan](https://www.cse.msu.edu/~ptan/), focuses on developing novel deep learning frameworks that can effectively model extreme events in time series and spatio-temporal data with the incorporation of Extreme Value Theory (EVT), self-supervised learning, representation learning, and diffusion-based generative modeling.
 Specifically, my research focus is on both predictive and generative modeling to overcome the challenges associated with extreme value analysis in time series.
-Working as a Graduate Research Assistant (GRA) in the [DMiner Lab @ MSU](https://www.egr.msu.edu/~ptan/dminer/) under the supervision of [Dr. Pang-Ning Tan](https://www.cse.msu.edu/~ptan/), I am actively engaged in pushing the boundaries of knowledge in my field.

 Prior to my doctoral studies, I earned my Masters and Bachelors in Software Engineering from the Institute of Information Technology, University of Dhaka, Bangladesh.
 Beyond the academic realm, I enjoy reading, traveling, gaming, and other exciting pursuits.